adam-ballinger/panel-data/README.md

 I believe in the importance of writing code as human-friendly as possible.
 I am an amateur with much to learn, I am dedicated to improving my skills and would appreciate any feedback or guidance from the community.

 ## To-Do
+See our To-Do list or submit your own feature requests on [GitHub Issues](https://github.com/adam-ballinger/panel-data/issues)